Azure/azure-notificationhubs-samples/README.md

 2. SharePointListPushToSwift has a Swift client app using Notification Hubs' iOS SDK with Obj-C/Swift bridging, and includes a .NET console backend that can be run locally to send push notifications to the client based on additions to an authentication required sharepoint list.

-### [Silverlight Phone]

-Azure Notification Hubs Windows Phone SDK currently does not support using WNS with Windows Phone 8.1 Silverlight apps.
-This sample takes you through the steps to create a Windows Phone 8.1 Silverlight app which registers with Azure Notification Hubs so that it can receive notifications via Notification Hubs.

 ## Push Apps

 Samples illustrating how to send notifications to apps using Azure Notification Hubs.